 Writing in English is different from writing in any European language.
-Getting Published in International Journals: Writing Strategies for European Social Scientists gives its readers the analytical, contextual, structural, and stylistic writing tools for competing with native speakers of English for limited space in international journals.
+Getting Published in International Journals: Writing Strategies for European Social Scientists, Revised Edition, gives its readers the analytical, contextual, structural, and stylistic writing tools for competing with native speakers of English for limited space in international journals.
 The book reveals the unwritten rules of English academic rhetoric and discusses them within the context of the different and unconscious expectations accorded both readers and writers with the English linguistic community.

 Author Natalie Reid presents five major strategies for maximizing the academic writer’s chances of publication in the top journals in his or her field.
 These strategies are:

 - editing for strength: less is more